Topics on this page

 Command-line basics

-You can use the local command-line interface (CLI) to command both agents and Workload Security to perform many actions.
-The CLI can also configure some settings, and to display system resource usage.
+You can use the local command-line interface (CLI) to order agents and Workload Security to perform actions.
+In addition, the CLI can be used to configure some settings and display system resource usage.

-You can also automate many of the CLI commands below using the Workload Security API.
-To get started with the API, see First Steps Toward Workload Security Automation.
+You can automate many of the CLI commands using the Workload Security API.
+For more information, see First Steps Toward Workload Security Automation.

 dsa_control

-to configure some agent settings, and to manually trigger some actions such as activation, anti-malware scans, and baseline rebuilds.
+You can use the dsa_control command to configure some agent settings and to manually trigger certain actions such as activation, anti-malware scans, and baseline rebuilds.

 cd C:\Program Files\Trend Micro\Deep Security Agent\